 In this spirit, we make public a large amount of information relating to our ways of work and our performance.
 You can also request information under the Freedom of Information Act.

 The British Council produces a number of corporate reports and documents, including an Annual Report, which evaluates the previous year's performance and global impact.
-The Corporate Plan, also found in corporate reports and documents, outlines the focus of our work and direction for the period 2013-15.
+The Corporate Plan, also found in corporate reports and documents, outlines the focus of our work and direction.

 As an international organisation that engages with over 600 million people a year, we abide by an extensive range of policies.
 These ensure that we meet the highest standards in vital areas ranging from equality, diversity and inclusion to child protection and environmental sustainability.